kda2495/IPA_Downloader/README_EN.md

 #### Note:
 * If the script doesn't start, type in Terminal: `brew reinstall minizip ideviceinstaller`
 * Press Enter.
+* There is a bug in ipatool v3 for macOS: an unknown MacBook Pro is added to your account's device list (due to how anisette works).
+If necessary, you can remove it from the device list, but you will have to obtain a two-factor authentication code again.

 ## IPA_Downloader commands description:
 #### 1. Search for app and purchase (without downloading):